 While many endocrinologists recommend only preprandial glucose testing in patients with diabetes who are not pregnant, there is Level 1 evidence that postprandial glucose testing in pregnant women with gestational diabetes improves fetal outcomes compared to preprandial testing.

-While daily testing is commonly recommended, it is likely that women with milder gestational diabetes may be able to test less frequently.
-Once good metabolic control has been demonstrated on medical nutrition therapy, it may be possible to decrease testing frequency to every other day or possibly even less often.
-It is expected that when the newer, lower diagnostic thresholds are in common use, studies will be carried out to determine the safety and efficacy of such alternative, less costly, approaches to management.
+While daily testing is commonly recommended, one randomized trial has demonstrated that women with milder gestational diabetes may be able to test less frequently.
+Once good metabolic control has been demonstrated on medical nutrition therapy, it should be possible to decrease testing frequency to every other day without an adverse effect on pregnancy outcome.
+It is expected that when the newer, lower diagnostic thresholds are in common use, more studies will be carried out to determine the safety and efficacy of such alternative, less costly, approaches to management.

 It is not clear whether 1-hour or 2-hour post meal glucose testing is more effective for improving outcomes; comparative studies have yielded equivocal results.
 Either approach is acceptable.